 I wish it weren't so.

-I don't know how you reconcile two very unique and different world views.
+I don't know how you reconcile two very unique and different worldviews.

 You know, one would have open borders, one wouldn't.

-One wants to raise taxes and redistribute wealth, the other, you know, believes in free markets and less government bureaucracy in our lives.
+The other, you know, believes in free markets and less government bureaucracy in our lives.

 You know, one group wants to defund, dismantle, and have no bail laws, and the other wants law and order so everyone's safe and secure.